-Download hw3provided.sml from the course website.
+Download hw03.sml from the course website.

 - 1. Write a function only_capitals that takes a string list and returns a string list that has only the strings in the argument that start with an uppercase letter.
 Assume all strings have at least 1 character.
 Use List.filter, Char.isUpper, and String.sub to make a 1-2 line solution. - 2.
 Write a function longest_string1 that takes a string list and returns the longest string in the list.
 If the list is empty, return "".
 In the case of a tie, return the string closest to the beginning of the list.
 Use fold1, String.size, and no recursion (other than the implementation of fold1 is recursive). - 3.
 Write a function longest_string2 that is exactly like longest_string1 except in the case of ties it returns the string closest to the end of the list.
 Your solution should be almost an exact copy of longest_string1.
-Still use foldl and String.size. - 4.
+Still use fold1 and String.size. - 4.
 Write functions longest_string_helper, longest_string3, and longest_string4 such that: - longest_string3 has the same behavior as longest_string1 and longest_string4 has the same behavior as longest_string2. - longest_string_helper has type (int int -> bool) -> string list -> string (notice the currying).
-This function will look a lot like longest_string1 and longest_string2 but is more general because it takes a function as an argument. - longest_string3 and longest_string4 are defined with val-bindings and partial applications of longest_string_helper. - 5.
-Write a function longest_capitalized that takes a string list and returns the longest string in the list that begins with an uppercase letter (or "" if there are no such strings).
+This function will look a lot like longest_string1 and longest_string2 but is more general because it takes a function as an argument. - If longest_string_helper is passed a function that behaves like > (so it returns true exactly when its first argument is stricly greater than its second), then the function returned has the same behavior as longest_string1. - longest_string3 and longest_string4 are defined with val-bindings and partial applications of longest_string_helper. - 5.
+Write a function longest_capitalized that takes a string list and returns the longest string in the list that begins with an uppercase letter, or "" if there are no such strings.
+Assume all strings have at least 1 character.
 Use a val-binding and the ML library's o operator for composing functions.
 Resolve ties like in problem 2. - 6.
 Write a function rev_string that takes a string and returns the string that is the same characters in reverse order.
 Use ML's o operator, the library function rev for reversing lists, and two library functions in the String module.
 (Browse the module documentation to find the most useful functions.)